Man finds missing ashes of woman on Las Vegas bus stop bench

 The family lost the baggage tag along the walk and they returned to the hotel to discover the luggage and ashes were missing, Colton Dalton said.

-The ashes were found on a bus stop bench Tuesday, Las Vegas boutique shop owner Eric Maxwell said.
+The ashes were found on a bus stop bench Tuesday, said Eric Maxwell, a boutique shop owner who was in Las Vegas to shop for his Medford, Oregon, store.
 Maxwell said he was on his way to the Sands Expo and Convention Center and reported the box to police when he found it.

 Camera footage recorded a couple collecting the Daltons’ luggage from the hotel, security personnel told police.